datacontract/datacontract-cli/README.md

 COMMANDS:
-   init      create a new data contract lint      linter for the data contract test      EXPERIMENTAL - run tests for the data contract schema    print schema of the data contract quality   print quality checks of the data contract open      save and open the data contract in Data Contract Studio
+   init      create a new data contract lint      linter for the data contract test      EXPERIMENTAL (soda core integration only) - run quality checks for the data contract schema    print schema of the data contract quality   print quality checks of the data contract open      save and open the data contract in Data Contract Studio